JulioQuesadilla/DB-MYSQL/DB-MYSQL-3 - Introduction to SQL/README.md

 Write the following queries:

- - Write An SQL Query to print all Employee details from the 'Employee' table Order By FIRST_NAME Ascending.
+ - Write a SQL Query to print all Employee details from the 'Employee' table Order By FIRST_NAME Ascending.

- - Write an SQL query to print details for Employee with the first name As “Vivek” And “Bhati” From Employee Table.
+ - Write a SQL query to print details for Employee with the first name As “Vivek” And “Bhati” From Employee Table.

- - Write an SQL query to print details of employees excluding first names, “Vivek” And “Bhati” From Employee table.
+ - Write a SQL query to print details of employees excluding first names, “Vivek” And “Bhati” From Employee table.

- - Write an SQL Query to print details of employees With DEPARTMENT name As “Admin”
+ - Write a SQL Query to print details of employees With DEPARTMENT name As “Admin”

- - Write an SQL query to print all employee details from the Employee Table Order By FIRST_NAME Ascending And DEPARTMENT Descending.
+ - Write a SQL query to print all employee details from the Employee Table Order By FIRST_NAME Ascending And DEPARTMENT Descending.